The European Tour season draws to a close with the DP World Tour Championship which is the final stage of the tour’s Race to Dubai.

 However, Willett dug deep in Dubai in 2018, going on to win the trophy at Jumeriah Golf Estates with a stunning performance.
 A final round of 68 did the business for the Yorkshireman, as he was able to see off Patrick Reed and Matt Wallace by two strokes and claim the top prize.

-Five British Wins
+Six British Wins

-Britain has been very successful since this tournament began in 2009, with winners from the British Isles in 2009, 2012, 2015, 2016 and 2018.
+Britain has been very successful since this tournament began in 2009, with winners from the British Isles in 2009, 2012, 2015, 2016, 2018 and 2020.
 In the first event back in 2009, when it was known as the Dubai World Championship presented by DP World, Lee Westwood sealed a big six-stroke win.